tetratelabs/func-e/e2e/README.md

-# GetEnvoy End-to-end (e2e) tests
+# func-e End-to-end (e2e) tests

-This directory holds the end-to-end tests for `getenvoy`.
+This directory holds the end-to-end tests for `func-e`.

-By default, end-to-end (e2e) tests verify a `getenvoy` binary built from [main.go](../main.go)
+By default, end-to-end (e2e) tests verify a `func-e` binary built from [main.go](../main.go)

 Ex run this from the project root:
 ```shell
 make e2e
 ```

-You can override the binary tested by setting `E2E_GETENVOY_BINARY` to an alternative location, for example a release.
+You can override the binary tested by setting `E2E_FUNC-E_BINARY` to an alternative location, for example a release.

-If the `getenvoy` version is a snapshot and "envoy-versions.json" exists, tests run against the local.
+If the `func-e` version is a snapshot and "envoy-versions.json" exists, tests run against the local.
 This allows local development and pull requests to verify changes not yet [published](https://archive.tetratelabs.io/envoy/envoy-versions.json) or those that effect the [schema](https://archive.tetratelabs.io/release-versions-schema.json).